Ash-86/Pitch-and-Rhythm-Transformer/README.md

-# Pitches and Rhythm Transformer *Plugin for MuseScore 4.x*
+# Pitch and Rhythm Transformer *Plugin for MuseScore 4.x*

 A MuseScore 4.x plugin that performs the rotation, retrograde, and inversion transformations to pitches without altering rhythm, rhythm withou altering pitches, or transfor both pitches and rhythm.
 Supports multiple voices and staff selections.